One of the first farmed animals, reared for thousands of years for meat and milk. Read about how sheep and lambs are farmed today.

 There are over 1 billion sheep worldwide.
 The greatest numbers are farmed in Asia and Africa.
 Sheep are kept for meat (lamb and mutton) and for milk.

-Sheep are prey animals, largely defenseless against predators and naturally nervous and easily frightened.
+Sheep are prey animals, largely defenceless against predators and naturally nervous and easily frightened.
 They flock together for safety.
 Sheep have a ‘flight zone’ – the distance they keep from a potential threat such as a person or sheepdog - which varies depending how wild the sheep are.

 Lambs are very independent at birth and form strong bonds with their mothers, recognising each other by their bleats.